How long do SSDs store data without power?

 – Limited scalability affects retention

 The 3D NAND flash with charge trap flash (which is most common these days) has better data retention capabilities as compared to the older 2D floating gate transistor technology.
-Because of the higher endurance of each cell and its ability to absorb the charge in discrete locations, these SSDs end up keeping the charge for long periods without power.
-Samsung has its marketing name for 3D flash called V-NAND which also has better retention capabilities compared to the 2D planar NAND flash.
+Due to the higher endurance of each cell and its ability to absorb charge in discrete locations, these SSDs can retain the charge for extended periods without power.
+Samsung has its marketing name for 3D flash called V-NAND, which also has better retention capabilities compared to the 2D planar NAND flash.

 How to increase the data retention period?

-In the consumer SSD market, you have two options to choose for the cell type i.e. TLC and QLC.
+In the consumer SSD market, you have two options to choose from for the cell type, i.e., TLC and QLC.
 TLC generally has better data retention capabilities than QLC NAND Flash.
-Make sure to choose the SSD with charge-trap (3D) flash technology instead of the floating gate (2D).
+Make sure to select the SSD with charge-trap (3D) flash technology instead of the floating gate (2D).
 Then comes a good controller and DRAM.
-Also, an SSD with high TBW will have good endurance in the power-off state as well.
+Additionally, an SSD with high TBW will also exhibit good endurance in the power-off state.

 However, the storage temperature of your SSD is the most important thing here.
-Make sure to keep your SSD at a temperature below 40°C. Choose SSDs with ECC.
-Also, the best way according to me is to refresh the SSD by connecting it occasionally to your computer.
-You can also run the TRIM command to make sure everything is properly optimized.
+Ensure your SSD is kept at a temperature below 40°C. Choose SSDs with ECC.
+Additionally, in my opinion, the best way to refresh the SSD is to connect it to your computer occasionally.
+You can also run the TRIM command to make sure everything is optimized correctly.
 You can then unplug the drive again.

-If you are planning to use an SSD for long-term data storage, it is good to pick a new SSD rather than an old and used one.
+If you plan to use an SSD for long-term data storage, it is advisable to choose a new SSD rather than an old and used one.

 Which is best for long-term data storage: HDD or SSD?

 Hard Drives are considered better than SSDs for long-term or cold data storage.
-Because the data is stored on magnetic platters in the form of magnetic fields, it is less prone to decay as compared to the electric charge in SSDs.
+Because the data is stored on magnetic platters in the form of magnetic fields, it is less prone to decay than the electric charge in SSDs.

 Another study says the same thing for HDDs with less data retention period for SSDs i.e. 1-2 years.

-Hard drives can retain the data in a better way when powered off because magnetic storage is less susceptible to environmental noises as compared to charge-based storage systems.
+Hard drives can retain data more effectively when powered off because magnetic storage is less susceptible to environmental noise compared to charge-based storage systems.
 Also, the materials used in magnetic drives (typically ferromagnetic materials) are highly stable chemically.
-On the other hand, the semiconductors used in solid-state drives have the inherited property of charge leakage over time.
+On the other hand, the semiconductors used in solid-state drives have the inherent property of charge leakage over time.

-Both SSDs and HDD employ ECC which is effective in long-term storage but the hard drives can retain the data for longer because of its different operational principles.
+Both SSDs and HDDs employ ECC, which is effective in long-term storage.
+However, HDDs can retain data for longer due to their different operational principles.

 However, this doesn’t mean you can’t use an SSD for long-term storage.
-Modern SSDs can keep the data for years without degradation provided that the drive is new and you have kept it in a cool environment (normally at 30 to 40°C).
+Modern SSDs can keep the data for years without degradation, provided that the drive is new and you have kept it in a cool environment (generally at 30 to 40°C).
 But, overall, Hard Drives have better theoretical data retention capabilities without power.

 Subscribe